jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ## C/C++ Differences

+As we start wrapping up this article, I want to touch on how the preprocessor differs between C and C++ and where the preprocessor is headed in the future.

 For the most part, the C and C++ preprocessors are meant to work the same way.
 While this isn't the case for every version of the two languages (the preprocessor in general has evolved over time, for example with the inclusion of